PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 TBA

 ## TOOLS USED
-1. Github for source code and version control.
+1. Github for source code and version control;
-2. Slack for team and client communication.
+2. Slack for team communication;
-3. Google Drive for file management.
+3. Google Drive for documentation tracking.
-4. Python and Django for backend development.
-5. Bootstrap, HTML, CSS and JavaScript for frontend development.
-6. MySQL to work as a database management system.
-7. ZenHub as an add-on to Github for managing both code-related and admin-related issues.

-## CONTACT
-If you don't have access to any of the above links, please contact Nikita (u5830260@anu.edu.au) or Tyrus (u5800279@anu.edu.au) for access!